 HIST 342 Studies in American History (1)

 The rise of conservatism has been one of the most significant political phenomena of the post-WWII era, and a phenomena that will continue to play itself out this November as the nation elects a new president.
 This course will examine the many different (and often conflicting) varieties of conservatism that have emerged in modern America, tracing their roots to the eighteenth and nineteenth centuries.
 What has it meant to call oneself a "conservative" at different times in American history?
-Some interpreters regard American conservatism as a philosophically rich thread of the American political tradition that emphasizes personal freedom and limited government, while others regard it as a movement focused primarily on preserving the historical privileges on preserving the historical privileges of the dominant class, race, and gender.
+Some interpreters regard American conservatism as a philosophically rich thread of the American political tradition that emphasizes personal freedom and limited government, while others regard it as a movement focused primarily on preserving the historical privileges of the dominant class, race, and gender.
 We will interrogate these different interpretive claims by studying the conservative movement in several different contexts.

 HIST 343 Studies in European History (1)